+With increasing trade among countries, competency in a second language can be a key factor in the successful attainment of a position in business, public relations, commerce, or government.
+The Department offers a minor in Spanish.
 Each minor track requires a minimum of 18 hours and each course must be completed with a grade of C or better.

 Click HERE for English Minor Curriculum Sheet and Requirements.
+Click HERE for the Spanish Minor Curriculum Sheet and Requirements.